Wednesday, 29 January 2025

 I didn't feel lonely for years after that.
 I was content being alone; I didn't have any pressing desire to be in a relationship, to find "my person," or anything like that.
 In fact, I was very anti-relationship, because people in my life that I loved and was previously close to, got in relationships, and I was left behind because I didn't matter anymore, only the person they were dating did.
 And over my dead body did I want to become that person to the people in my life that I cared about.

 Through a progression of situations and conversations with one of my best friends and other life things, I found myself trying out dating for the first time in my mid-20s.
 I don't think my ventures were due to feeling lonely, but more so exploring and seeing what dating was about.
 There were a couple of guys where things happened, but not really, and I was okay with nothing happening with them.
 This was also around the time I moved away from my home town, out of what was a toxic environment at the time, and moving to someplace with a much bigger population.
 And definitely not as many weird people.
-(Yes, all the people in my small home town are weird, anyone who visits there can clearly see that.
+(Yes, the people in my small home town are weird, anyone who visits there can clearly see that.
 I'm weird too.
 It's whatever.)

 After moving and finding work and building work friendships with my coworkers, that's when I met the man that I eventually married.
 A man who, at the time, made me feel safe.
 Made me feel seen.
 Made me feel desired.
 All of that changed, of course.
 But that's not the point.